ledgersmb/LedgerSMB/t/README.md

 90 - 99: Packaging checks
 ```

-Special notes on specific test cases:

-## `43-dbtest.t`

-This runs defined test cases from `sql/modules/test/`.
-If new
-scripts are added, they must be listed in this script as well.

-## `62-api.t`

-Runs on the database non-destructively, by rolling back commits.
-Uses request hashes defined in `xt/data/62-request-data`.

 # ENVIRONMENT VARIABLES

 Environment variables are used to provide inputs for tests >= 40.